-When you travel to Balkan, the amazing Kravice waterfalls in Bosnia have to be part of your road trip itinerary.
-Kravice Falls is becoming incredibly popular with tourists from all over Bosnia, Croatia and travelers on a road trip in the Balkans.
-During the summer months of 2017 a total of more than 200.000 tourists and 50.000 locals visited this popular tourist spot in Bosnia.
-Now in 2018 they expect even more tourists and they are doing their utmost best to keep the tourists happy.
-Let me tell you everything you need to know before you travel to Kravice Falls.
+When you travel to Bosnia, the amazing Kravice waterfalls must be part of your itinerary.
+Kravice Falls is becoming incredibly popular with locals, tourists from Croatia and travelers road tripping in the Balkan countries.
+In the summer months more than 200.000 tourists and 50.000 locals visit Kravice Falls, which makes it one of the most popular tourist spot in Bosnia.
+In this travel guide I tell you everything you need to know before you travel to Kravice Falls.

 1. Location Kravice Waterfalls